-Brand Name: Alcalak, Alka-Mints, Calci Mix (obsolete), Calci-Mix, Calcium Oyster Shell, Cal-Gest, Caltrate, Icar Prenatal Chewable Calcium, Maalox Quick Dissolve, Maalox Regular Strength, Os-Cal 500, Oysco 500, Oyster Calcium, Oyster Shell Calcium 500, Pepto Children's, Rolaids Soft Chew, Tums
+Brand Name: Alcalak, Alka-Mints, Calcium Oyster Shell, Cal-Gest, Caltrate, Icar Prenatal Chewable Calcium, Maalox Quick Dissolve, Maalox Regular Strength, Os-Cal 500, Oysco 500, Oyster Calcium, Oyster Shell Calcium 500, Pepto Children's, Rolaids Soft Chew, Tums

 Calcium is a mineral that is found naturally in foods.
 Calcium is necessary for many normal functions of the body, especially bone formation and maintenance.
 Calcium can also bind to other minerals (such as phosphate) and aid in their removal from the body.

 Calcium can make it harder for your body to absorb certain medicines.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with calcium carbonate.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Cal-Gest.

 Ask a doctor or pharmacist if it is safe for you to take this medicine if you have other medical conditions, especially: